-During those adventures I made a lot of mistakes and learned a thing or two about sleeping in cars!
-When it’s done right = FUN… but when it’s done poorly = definitely puts a dampen on your trip.
+During those adventures, I made a lot of mistakes and learned a thing or two about sleeping in cars!
+When it’s done right, talk about FUN!
+When it’s done poorly it can really put a dampen on your trip.
 Keep reading to avoid those preventable slip-ups and find out my top tips for sleeping in your car on road trips!

 Disclaimer: This blog post is in collaboration with Backcountry.com and features some affiliate links.
 This means I get a small commission if you make a purchase (at no extra cost to you).
 Use code RENEE15 to get 15% off your first Backcountry order (some exclusions apply).
 You can also learn more about my affiliate policy here.
 Thank you for the support!

 Top Tips for Sleeping In Your Car on Road Trips

 Sleeping In Your Car When Local Vs Far Away

 One of the top questions I get asked is about car camping on international trips.
 I get it!
 When you haven’t done it before it can seem very overwhelming.
 I remember my very first overseas car camping trip (Iceland 2014) and not having a clue what to pack.
 I’ve since worked out a pretty good system and here are my top tips for international travelers planning to sleep in a vehicle on their next adventure.